sharu725/warmhut/_layouts/page.md

           <div class = 'overlay'>
             <h1>Build your brand with us.</h1>
             <p class = 'center-text half'>
               We are web and marketing experts.
 We believe in your creativity and resolve to make a difference.
-That is why we have developed a set of solutions that will help you transform your ideas to profitability.
+Our set of solutions will help you transform your ideas to profitability.
             </p>
             <div class = 'center-text bubbling'>
               <a href = '/solutions/web/' class = 'btn bright'>